mjajc/journal/langues/pimsleur.md

 # Pimsleur French

-This is my attempt at transcribing Pimsleur lessons.
+This is my attempt at Pimsleur French.
+The goal is to finish the course by logging the progress here and transcribing lessons.
+I hope this helps in motivating me to listen to it every day.

 ## French 1
 - [ ] [Lesson 1](basic-french/french01/lesson01.md)